jaekwon/writings/atomone/utility_of_atone.md

 blockchain stack, each one depending on the layer below it:
  * Layer 3: smart contract dapp
  * Layer 2: smart contract platform/VM
- * Layer 1: ICS hosting provider
+ * Layer 1: ICS/VaaS hosting provider (defined later)

-The next generation of viral consumer applications will probably be built on next generation smart contracting platforms that offer significant advantages such as succinctness and general expressiveness over those that already exist today.
-Even if such a platform is not developed within our ecosystem, ICS hubs can benefit from external developments by offering the best scaling solution;
-after all, it isn't Amazon web-servcies nor any digital cloud provider that develops the applications that run on these platform providers--it is the general public.
+The next generation of viral consumer applications will probably be built on next generation smart contracting platforms that offer significant advantages such as succinctness, general expressiveness, and object-oriented encapsulation over those that already exist today.
+Even if such a platform is not developed within our ecosystem, ICS/VaaS hubs can benefit from external developments by offering the best scaling solution; after all, it isn't Amazon web-servcies nor any digital cloud provider that develops the applications that run on these platform providers--it is the general public.

-AtomOne is a fork of Cosmos that will address these bottlenecks head on, and aims to upstream these innovations back to Cosmos so that both hubs can benefit and fulfill the original multi-hub vision of Cosmos.
-Instead of Cosmos's ATOM token AtomOne has the ATONE token.
-And while LS derivatives are banned for the ATONE token, AtomOne will finally support the PHOTON fee-token which can be acquired by (one-way) burning ATONE tokens.
-And AtomOne has a [constitution](https://github.com/atomone-hub/genesis/blob/main/CONSTITUTION.md) and improved structured governance model that will ensure a clear division of
-roles: PHOTON serves as the exclusive fee token for transactions across all shards, IBC fees, and ICS payments, while ATONE powers governance and staking.
-ATONE can be burned to PHOTON under capped conditions, ensuring economic balance and long-term scalability, but PHOTONs cannot be converted back into ATONE tokens.

-## Layer 1: ICS Hosting Provider
+## Layer 1: ICS/VaaS Hosting Provider

 Cosmos offers [PSS (partial set security)](https://cosmos.github.io/interchain-security/features/partial-set-security) which allows the Cosmos validators to permissionlessly participate in